Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 And suppose your goal is to reduce moisture to 60%.
 In this case, you want (16 x 0.6 ) = 9.6 ounces of moisture remaining in the tea leaves.
 In other words, you need to lose (12.8 – 9.6) = 3.2 ounces of the total weight, assuming all lost weight is water.

 You check the total weight of leaves after 6 hours of wither and find that you’ve lost 2 ounces.
 The leaves need more time to wither, so you go to 12 hours and lose another ounce for 3 ounces lost in total.
-That’s pretty close to the amount we needed to reach 60% moisture remaining, so we can stop the wither in this example.
+That’s close to the amount needed to reach 60% moisture remaining, so we can stop the wither in this example.

-However, what do you do if your leaves have withered for 14 hours and still aren’t in the optimum range for moisture content?
+However, what do you do if your leaves have withered for 14 hours and aren’t in the optimum range for moisture content?

 You can push the wither duration beyond 14 hours, but tea leaves will eventually sour from the build-up of lactic acid or the action of microbes.